KingSatur/backend-challengue/README.md

 # Ride api, api to request rides

 This a simple api to request rides created with nestjs as backend framework, prisma as orm, postgresql as database and layered architecture with controller, service and prisma as repository layer.
-With this api you can:
+Below you can find the order in which the resource execution should be, to check the expected bussines behavior:

-- Login as a RIDER (person who request for a ride) or as a DRIVER (person who drive to the destination)
+1. POST: auth/login, Login as a RIDER (person who request for a ride) or as a DRIVER (person who drive to the destination).
+This endpoint return a token used to subsequent calls in order to check authentication.
-- Request for a ride as a RIDER given a started position (composed by latitude and longitude)
-- Create a payment method as a RIDER, using an already created credit card token on wompi platform.
+2. POST: /payment/method, Create a payment method as a RIDER, using an already created credit card token on wompi platform.
-- Finish a ride given an elapsed time and a final position (composed by latitude and longitude).
+3. POST: /ride, Request for a ride as a RIDER given a started position (composed by latitude and longitude) and has the following rules:
+   - If the rider who requests for a ride has another unfinished ride, it will respond as a bad request.
+   - If the rider who requests for a ride does not have a created payment method, it will respond as a bad request.
+4. PUT: /ride/{rideId}, Finish a ride by its database id.
+This endpoint has the following rules:
+   - If the DRIVER of this rideId is not the same as the decoded in the jwt, it will respond as a bad request.
+   - If there is no a ride with that rideId, it will respond as a not found response.
+   - If the ride was already finished, it will respond as a bad request.

-## 1\.
-Getting started
+## 1. Getting started

 ---